You spent hours researching and writing your new blog post. You hit ‘Publish’, share it on social media, and then, crickets…

 Curate Existing Content for Promotion

 - 47. Pinterest: Pinterest is one of the most popular social networks today.
 You can create pins out of your post images or content and add links in their descriptions.
-You can also submit content to boards, but make sure you learn the platform first.
+You can also submit content to boards, but make sure you learn to use it as a content promotion platform first.

 - 48. Flipboard: Flipboard also has massive traffic.
 You can create boards and submit your articles.
 Other users will see your boards while flipping around and can add content to them.